Blue topaz is the most popular topaz variety and is one of the most coveted gemstones to be ring mounted.

 Brown topazes with their shallow color are often called through misuse of language ; smoked topaz.

 Natural pink topaz without its rock matrix (source GIA)

-The natural pink topaz is expensive, its color is due to the presence of chromium atoms in its structure.
+Natural pink topaz is expensive, its color is due to the presence of chromium atoms in its structure.
 This topaz color is very popular in Asia.

-The low-priced pink topazes found in jewelry are obtained by heat treatment or coating of ordinary topazes.
+Low-priced pink topazes found in jewelry are obtained by heat treatment or coating of ordinary topazes.